(April 4, 2017)

 The Dangerous Imprecision of “Registration” – Avoiding Registration as an Investment Company.
 If not structured and operated properly, the fund itself may need to register as an “investment company” under the Investment Company Act of 1940 (ICA).
 All private investment funds seek to avoid this, and a failure usually will have unacceptably severe adverse consequences.

-Nearly all private funds rely on one or both of two registration exemptions under the ICA – Sections 3(c)(1) and 3(c)(7).
-The Section 3(c)(1) exemption is more frequently relied on.
+Nearly all private funds rely on one or both of two exclusions from “investment company” status under the ICA – Sections 3(c)(1) and 3(c)(7).
+The Section 3(c)(1) exclusion is more frequently relied on.
 It has no “investor eligibility” requirements (though other laws and rules usually dictate such requirements – see “Investor Eligibility Requirements” below).
 The exemption is available to any “investment company” (which includes most private investment funds) that has no more than 100 owners and is not making or planning a public offering of its securities.
 For most hedge funds, Section 3(c)(1) is available if the fund has 99 or fewer investors.
 Special “counting rules” may increase (or decrease) the number of investors for this purpose, though those rules rarely affect the outcome of the Section 3(c)(1) analysis.

 There are several ways to avoid "integration."
 Continuing with this example, if XYZ Fund 2, LP were formed to invest solely in health care stocks (rather than broadly in publicly traded equity securities), the two funds probably would not be “integrated” because each fund reasonably would appeal to a separate group of investors (though it is possible that integration nevertheless would occur in this example – especially if XYZ Fund 1, LP historically had invested only in health care stocks even though its investment authority was formally broader).